For some people, there is a silver lining to the coronavirus pandemic: It's really cheap to borrow money.

 Safety comes at a cost: While low interest rates are generally good for borrowers, they tend to punish savers.

-"It's time to consider an online savings account," says Randy Bruns, a certified financial planner and founder of the Illinois-based financial firm Model Wealth.
+Instead of leaving your cash in a typical checking account, that can mean that "it's time to consider an online savings account," says Randy Bruns, a certified financial planner and founder of the Illinois-based financial firm Model Wealth.
 Bruns says that online banks usually offer better rates for savers than large, brick-and-mortar banks, which he says generally "haven't been competitive with online savings accounts."

 Video by David Fang